Medical Assisting is a multi-skilled profession; practitioners work primarily in ambulatory settings such as a medical clinic.

 - Core medical assistant program courses may be repeated only one time.

-- Graduates of the Medical Assisting Program at Iowa Lakes Community College have achieved 100% pass rate on the AAMA Certification Exam in 2013, 2014, 2015 and 2017.
+- Graduates of the Medical Assisting Program at Iowa Lakes Community College have achieved a pass rate of 94.44 on the AAMA Certification Exam over the past 5 years.

 - The Medical Assisting Program at Iowa Lakes Community College has an employer satisfaction rate of 100% over the last 5 years.